-Calfee’s Securities and Capital Markets practice offers a wealth of experience representing public companies, including NYSE and NASDAQ-listed issuers, as well as a strong history, unique in our region, of representing financial services providers such as banks, broker-dealers and investment advisors with respect to capital markets and securities and regulatory compliance matters.
+Calfee’s Capital Markets/Securities Transactions practice offers a wealth of experience representing public companies, including NYSE and NASDAQ-listed issuers, as well as a strong history, unique in our region, of representing financial services providers such as banks, broker-dealers and investment advisors with respect to capital markets and securities and regulatory compliance matters.

-This experience is evidenced by our firm’s representation of issuers and underwriters in connection with nearly 200 public and Rule 144A debt and equity offerings since 1981, with aggregate proceeds from such offerings of approximately $43 billion.
+This experience is evidenced by our firm’s representation of issuers and underwriters in connection with more than 230 public and Rule 144A debt and equity offerings since 1981, with aggregate proceeds from such offerings of approximately $45 billion.
 Our securities expertise, coupled with long-standing investment banking relationships, drives a thriving capital markets practice at Calfee.

 Representative of our strong historical experience in the capital markets is our experience as the long-standing underwriters’ counsel in connection with multiple debt, preferred and common equity offerings by Welltower Inc. (formerly Health Care REIT), a member of the S&P 500 with a market capitalization of approximately $26 billion.
 Since May 1996, we have represented numerous underwriters including B of A Merrill Lynch, Goldman Sachs Co., J.P.
 Morgan, Morgan Stanley, Deutsche Bank and UBS Investment Bank, with respect to 58 Welltower offerings.
 To give an indication of our level of activity in this role, since 2010, we have served as underwriters counsel for 22 Welltower offerings raising approximately $18 billion in proceeds.

 Consistent with Calfee’s Capital Markets expertise, we have substantial experience in guiding issuers through the Initial Public Offering (“IPO”) process, as we have represented issuers and underwriters with respect to 20 IPOs completed since 1991.
 Our firm has participated in most of the IPOs completed in Northeast Ohio during the past 25 years, as well as a number of IPOs in other parts of Ohio and outside of the state.